 Blair went 6-for-8 and amassed 105 yards against Karns, which didn't have any answers on defense on this night on Rocky Top.

 The Beavers got their lone score of the game when quarterback Daniel Kitts connected with Thomas Harper, an Oklahoma State commitment, on a 28-yard scoring strike.

 Harper finished the abbreviated contest with six receptions for 53 yards.

-In other games from the jamboree, which was at the University of Tennessee for the first time in five years: Powell 21, Carter 0: Lowe was victorious in his return to the Panthers as Powell's defense had three interceptions against the Hornets, who had a new coach of their own in Vic Wharton.
-Daniel Stanford, Tyler Kirkess and Evan England all had interceptions for Powell, which also held Carter on downs before scoring when Michael Culpepper caught a 61-yard touchdown pass from Deuce Shreve also threw a pair of touchdown tosses for the Panthers.
-He had a 26-yard scoring strike to Riley Bryant and a 19-yarder to Bearden 7, Austin-East 0: The Bulldogs got a little defensive against the Roadrunners in a showdown that featured a pair of 2017 playoff teams.
+In other games from the jamboree, which was at the University of Tennessee for the first time in five years:

+Powell 21, Carter 0: Lowe was victorious in his return to the Panthers as Powell's defense had three interceptions against the Hornets, who had a new coach of their own in Vic Wharton.

+Daniel Stanford, Tyler Kirkess and Evan England all had interceptions for Powell, which also held Carter on downs before scoring when Michael Culpepper caught a 61-yard touchdown pass from

+Deuce Shreve also threw a pair of touchdown tosses for the Panthers.
+He had a 26-yard scoring strike to Riley Bryant and a 19-yarder to

+Bearden 7, Austin-East 0: The Bulldogs got a little defensive against the Roadrunners in a showdown that featured a pair of 2017 playoff teams.
 Bearden got the lone score of the game when Andrew Kregel recovered a fumble and rumbled 36 yards into the end zone with 1 minute, 5 seconds remaining.

 Bulldogs coach Morgan Shinlever said that he was pleased but quickly turned the page to this week's showdown against West High.

 "We've been getting ready for West and I think that showed tonight," Shinlever said.
 "It's hard to get the kids excited when you're playing against a team that they haven't worked on.
 The exciting thing was getting to play at Neyland Stadium.

 Bearden beat the Rebels 17-3 last year at Bill Wilson Field.

-In addition to picking up the defensive touchdown, Bearden defensive back Kahlil Abdullah deflected a pair of passes to keep the Roadrunners off the scoreboard.
+In addition to picking up the defensive touchdown, Bearden defensive back Kahlil Abdullah deflected a pair of passes to keep the Roadrunners off the score-

 Hardin Valley Academy 7, South-Doyle 0: HVA's Jacob Smith threw a 5-yard touchdown pass to Hunter Doefler for the only points of the game.
 Smith is the backup quarterback for the Hawks.

 Continued on page 4

-2018 HIGH SCHOOL FOOTBALL PREVIEWS Can Scott Galyon turn close games into victories for Eagles?
-By Steve Williams Seymour High's 0-10 football record in 2017 was a little misleading.
+2018 HIGH SCHOOL FOOTBALL PREVIEWS

+Can Scott Galyon turn close games into victories for Eagles?

+By Steve Williams

+Seymour High's 0-10 football record in 2017 was a little misleading.

 The Eagles lost their first two games by identical 13-8 scores and were outscored by a total of only 25 points in their first four games.
-That's just a tad over a touchdown per game.
+That's just a tad over a touchdown per

 In Week 9, a 0-7 Seymour squad travelled to Sevierville and gave the county rival Smoky Bears all they wanted before falling 9-7.
-That made five games decided by eight points or less.
+That made five games decided by eight points or

 Now the question is: Can Seymour grad and former UT and NFL player Scott Galyon turn those close losses into victories in his first head coaching job?

-Seymour will be an experienced team this season, with nine starters returning on offense and eight on defense, although many
+Seymour will be an experienced team this season, with nine starters returning on offense and eight on defense, although many players go both ways.

-Kitts (5-9, 200, junior).
-He's one of our best players, so we've got to establish the run through him."
-Overall, Galyon hopes the Eagles' attack will be entertaining.
+PHOTO BY STEVE WILLIAMS

-"We're going to try to spread the field out and have a little fun and throw the ball around.
-"Defensively, I think the talent we have fits the 4-3 concept that we're working with and teaching these guys," added Galyon.
-"It's what they were in last year. so they are familiar with it and have an idea of our calls and adjustments."
-In addition to Galyon, Seymour has a new offensive coordinator in Scott Branton and a new offensive line coach in Michael Manis.
-Lauderdale Darrel returns as defensive coor-Even with the spread dinator and line coach, and Matt Shuler is back on the Eagles' staff as Continued on page 2 Seymour High cheerleaders and football players and their coaches pose for a team photo for the 2018 season, which begins Friday night with the season opener at David Crockett High in Jonesborough. players go both ways.
+Seymour High cheerleaders and football players and their coaches pose for a team photo for the 2018 season, which begins Friday night with the season opener at David Crockett High in Jonesborough.